KRASAV4EK/CPP-Course-Challenges/Challenge_10_string/readme.md

 Just compile and run, you will see instructions

-Or type make in command line
+Or type "make" in command line